JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 ``{T}``                         ``Vector{Int}``                 "Type Parameter" :: A specialization of a type
                                                                 (typically used to dispatch or storage optimization)

+                                                                "TypeVar" :: The ``T`` in the type parameter declaration is referred to as a TypeVar (short for type variable)

 ``bitstype``                    ``Int``,                        "Bits Type" :: A type with no fields, but a size.
 It
                                 ``Float64``                     is stored and defined by-value